DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

-Stupidity is the primary cause of prejudice, hatred, denial of reality, superstition, environmental destruction, injustice, intolerance, and most other afflictions that impoverish humanity.
+Stupidity is the primary cause of prejudice, hatred, denial of reality, superstition, injustice, intolerance, and most other afflictions that impoverish humanity.

 Stupidity may well be the most destructive force of humankind.
-It is arguably the most pervasive and significant factor in how humans harm others, the environment, and themselves.
+It is, without a doubt, the most pervasive and significant factor in how humans harm others, the environment, and themselves.

-A-M-A-Z-I-N-G-L-Y, no one is denouncing the obvious: stupidity is a terrible scourge, and it must be stopped or defused.
+Amazingly, no one is denouncing the obvious: stupidity — especially when scaled — is a terrible scourge, and it must be stopped or defused.
 While it may seem 'politically incorrect' to address stupidity directly, its effects are too damaging to ignore.

 Whether in personal decisions, public discourse, or institutional policies, unchecked stupidity leads to wasted resources, unnecessary conflicts, missed opportunities for progress, painful prejudice, and even massive hatred and crime.
 It’s not enough to simply lament its existence—we need to develop neutralizing measures.

 It seems as if neutralizing stupidity is nearly impossible; it is unassailable.
-It stubbornly resists arguments, leaving no weapons to combat it.
+It stubbornly resists argument, leaving us with no weapons to combat it.
 Nothing can defeat stupidity.
 It won’t listen.
 Contra stultitiam inermes ("Against stupidity, we are defenseless").
-By its very nature, stupidity resists reason.
-Unlike a tumor, it could not be determined, located or extracted.
-The 'cancer' of stupidity could only "suspected"—until now.
+By its very nature, stupidity resists reason (Bonhoeffer).

 Given these facts, there could be no greater priority in this day and age than identifying and measuring stupidity—if at all possible—both in others and within ourselves, as chances are we are all infected by it to some degree (not you, of course).